scotteifel/Peek-In/README.md

 and it will be saved into a database to add to the security of the information stored.
 Only a signed in user can access their screenshots.

-This could be turned into an executable program and is developed for Windows OS currently.
+Windows OS currently.

-WARNING:
+User Be Aware:
 I use subprocesses to isolate the program and close it, which may need tweeking in order for it to be more stable.